 Trigger warning: mentions of suicide, self harm, and violence

 As part of my recovery from BPD, I have been challenging myself to watch more shows that, previously, might have made me react negatively.
 One of the latest is Netflix’s adaptation of the Webtoon ‘Sweet Home’.
 Note: all images used within this article belong to their creators, and not to myself.
+I decided that a review of mental health in Sweet Home may be useful.

 Thankfully, Ash was incredibly supportive, even letting me do my research beforehand.